 -

 Encourage Feedback: While the goal is to streamline decision-making, it’s also important to create an environment where team members feel comfortable voicing their concerns or disagreements.
 Make it clear that their input is valued and that the default decision is a way to facilitate progress, not to silence dissent.
+Emphasize that the purpose of the default is to prevent waiting, not to bypass discussion.
+Actively solicit opinions, perhaps by asking questions like, “Does anyone see any issues with this plan that I’m missing?” or “Is there a reason why this plan wouldn’t work?”
+Ensure people know that raising a concern before the deadline is expected and welcomed.

 -